-Visits are scheduled for Month 0, 3, 6,12 and an additional flex visit as required with our hormone team.
+Visits are scheduled for Month 0, 3, 6, 9, 12 and two additional flex visits as required with our hormone team.

 How Do I Get My Prescription Filled?

-Your prescription will be sent to a top compounding pharmacy that will ship your prescription right to your doorstep!
+Note- All refills require a visit , blood work and a prescription.
+Please allow at least 2 weeks for refills to arrive at your door.
+Your prescription will then be sent to a top compounding pharmacy that will ship your prescription right to your doorstep!
 Prescriptions are shipped via express post – free delivery anywhere in Canada.
 Once you have your visit, your prescription will be faxed direct to the compounding pharmacy.
 Once your prescription is received at the pharmacy they will contact you directly to arrange billing and shipping.
 If this call is missed it is your responsibility to follow up.
 It’s as easy as that!

 How Do I Get Refills?

-All hormone refills require a clinic visit.
+All hormone refills require a Pre-Lab clinic visit with our ND and blood work and then a Post-Lab visit with our NP who will prescribe your Rx.
 Every alternative visit may be done by phone if needed.
 Although we do live in a world of information technology (IT), it is important for your hormone team to assess your health completely, which includes being able to see you.
 We are happy to answer simple questions by phone or email, however our experience has lead us to suggest an clinic visit if there are more questions or concerns, as there is a more complete understanding of the total picture.
-Please allow up to 1 week to receive your refill after your visit.
+Please allow up to 2 weeks to receive your refill after your visit.

 I Also Have Questions on Nutrition, Weight or Other Aspects of My Health Will These Be Addressed?

 Your hormone team will review you general health as well as your hormones.
 The program is designed to address your hormone needs.
 If you have other health goals, specific separate visits or care may be suggested that is outside of the hormone program.
-A complete list of our fee schedule is available at www.revivelife.ca.
 Many have found the combined use of the IE-PHP and other services like nutritional counselling, acupuncture or our weight loss program have been very helpful to embark on a total approach to health.
 We look forward to assisting you on your path to wellness!